 Towns and Villages in Norfolk

-If you would like to know more about the major towns and villages in Norfolk and see images, click on the links below:-
+Towns are some of the best places for landscape photography in Norfolk.
+If you would like to see images and to know more about the major towns and villages in Norfolk, click on the links below:-

 - Great Yarmouth

 - Wells Next The Sea

 Situated on the River Wensum and with a population of over 200,000 people is the City of Norwich, the capital of the County of Norfolk.
 The City has a Norman castle, two cathedrals, cobbled streets (such as Elm Hill) a vibrant shopping area with two shopping malls (Chapelfield and Castle Mall), a famous provision market and lots of independent shops in the Lanes.

 The provision market is dominated by City Hall a 1930’s Art Deco style of building with a clock tower that accommodates staff working for Norwich City Council.
 Also nearby is the Guild Hall and the lovely Royal Arcarde with independent shops, that is really an early version of what we now call a shopping mall.